gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Up!"
 Ishad would bellow.
 "Up, up, get your blade up!
 No, not that high!
 You're not trying to give him a haircut, you oaf!
 And where are your feet?
 Stupid, stupid, stupid."
 Sometimes he forgot himself, and then we learned new words as well as new blocks and attacks.
-Ruudian, Gandani, Darpani, Bantangui...
-By the time he was thirteen, Vurt could tell me how to commit indecent crimes in all of them.
+Ruudian, Gandani, Darpani, Bantangui…  By the time he was thirteen, Vurt could tell me how to commit indecent crimes in all of them.
 I wrote them all down, of course, and if I hadn't left my notes where my mother could find them, I could probably have made a few bezels renting them to